 Our ability to commercialize our products successfully will depend in significant part on the extent to which appropriate coverage and reimbursement for our products and related procedures are obtained from third-party payors, including governmental payors such as Medicare.
 Third-party payors, and in particular managed care organizations, are increasingly challenging the prices charged for medical products and services and instituting cost containment measures to control or significantly influence the purchase of medical products and services.
-These cost containment measures, if instituted in a manner affecting the coverage for or payment of our products, could have a material adverse effect on our operating results.
+These cost containment measures, if instituted in a manner affecting the coverage for or payment of our products could have a material adverse effect on our operating results.

 Uncertainty exists as to the coverage and reimbursement status of new medical products and services and new indications for existing products.
 The CyberKnife procedure is currently covered and reimbursed by Medicare and other governmental and non-governmental third-party payors.
 However, we cannot assure you that the CyberKnife procedure will continue to be reimbursed at current rates or that third-party payors will continue to consider our products cost-effective relative to other treatments and provide coverage and reimbursement for our products, in whole or in part.
-For 2007, the Centers for Medicare and Medicaid Services, or CMS, has issued a final rule that will result in a downward adjustment to the reimbursement rates for treatments using our technology in the hospital outpatient department.
-For example, for the calendar years 2004 to 2006, the Medicare billing codes for treatments using the CyberKnife system in the hospital outpatient department were assigned a national payment rate of \$5,250 for the first treatment and \$3,750 for each treatment thereafter, up to a maximum of five treatments.
-For the 2007 calendar year, under the finalized Medicare payment rules, the national payment rate for procedures billed using these codes will be \$3,896 and \$2,645, respectively.
+For 2004 to 2006, the Medicare billing codes for treatments using the CyberKnife system in the hospital outpatient department were assigned a national payment rate of \$5,250 for the first treatment and \$3,750 for each treatment thereafter, up to a maximum of five treatments.
+For 2007, CMS issued a final rule that resulted in a downward adjustment to the reimbursement rates for treatments using our technology in the hospital outpatient department.
+For 2007, under the finalized Medicare payment rules, the national payment rates for procedures billed using these codes are \$3,896 for the first treatment and \$2,645 for each treatment thereafter, up to a maximum of five treatments.
+For 2008, CMS issued a final rule increasing the payment rates for procedures billed using these codes to \$3,930 and \$2,871, respectively.